rdlasco/grc-lab-projects/01-Linux-Compliance-NIST800-53/README.md

 # Linux Compliance Scan & Remediation – NIST 800-53

+A hands-on compliance lab demonstrating how to assess and remediate a Linux system against the NIST 800-53 security controls framework.

 ## Executive Summary

 This lab demonstrates a real-world compliance scan using the OpenSCAP security tool on a Red Hat-based system.
 The objective was to identify, analyze, and remediate key vulnerabilities based on the NIST 800-53 compliance framework.